This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re looking for traditional things to do in Merida, there are several events you can attend.
 The most popular one is Day of the Dead, or “Dia de Los Muertos”, which takes place on a specific date: from October 28th to November 2nd.
 If you’re in Merida between those dates, believe me, you will not want to miss this festival.
 The Day of the Dead activities take place at night, so you can use the daytime to explore Merida and its surroundings.

-Day of the Dead is a 5-night event that offers a different festivity every night.
+Day of the Dead in Mexico is a 5-night event that offers a different festivity every night.
 Starting with a procession of locals wearing catrina makeup on their faces (pretty visually attractive, to be completely honest), followed by a theatrical presentation, the traditional Vaqueria dance at Plaza Grande, and a flower exhibition at Parque de la Mejorada.

 If you’re going to Merida around February-March, then a great event to participate in is the Carnaval Merida in Plaza Carnaval.
 In early November, you can attend the Feria Yucatan Xmatkuil.
 And in early January, you can enjoy the Merida Fest, which you should definitely attend if you’re a music lover.